Charging Flynn With Lying Shows That Mueller Is Still Only Getting Started

 But haven’t we learned for months that Mueller and his skilled team of prosecutors have been presenting a wealth of Russia-related evidence to a grand jury in Washington?
 What about Flynn’s failure to register as a foreign agent of Turkey, from which he received handsome payments?
 Or the reported plot to whisk away Fethullah Gulen, the Turkish cleric living a quiet life in Pennsylvania, to the tune of several million dollars?
 Shouldn’t he get pinned for conspiracy and other greater sins, some of which may have been committed while he was already privy to the nation’s biggest secrets?

-Make no mistake: Mueller already has dirt on all of this, and and likely much more that the public may never learn.
+Make no mistake: Mueller already has dirt on all of this, and likely much more that the public may never learn.
 That he’s choosing to charge Flynn for only one count of lying to the Feds is proof that not only has he flipped his target, but that the target is also cooperating with an investigation that’s after an even bigger fish — despite insistence by the biggest fish of them all that this is all a witch hunt.
 But Mueller is only getting started.
 And the fact that he charged Flynn for misdeeds that occurred before the special counsel was even appointed is proof of his genius — that is, he’s showing the president’s apologists that he’s not some political hack on a fishing expedition for made-up charges concocted after he was assigned to the case.
 The best, or worst, is yet to come for the Trump administration.

 Comments